grantmcdermott/grantmcdermott.github.io/_posts/2022-01-14-fast-geospatial-datatable-geos.md

 Finally, we get to the _pièce de résistance_ of today's post.
-The fact that `as_geos_geometry()` creates a GEOS geometry object---rather than preserving all of the data frame attributes---is a actually a good thing for our **data.table** workflow.
+The fact that `as_geos_geometry()` creates a GEOS geometry object---rather than preserving all of the data frame attributes---is a good thing for our **data.table** workflow.
 Why?
 Well, because we can just include this geometry object as a list column inside our data.table.[^3] In turn, this means you can treat spatial operations as you would any other